Inviscid Water-Waves and interface modeling: Evolution of water-waves

 For the vortex formulation, we already have $\gamma_{S}$ and $\gamma_{B}\,$, whereas for the dipole formulation we simply construct them from $\mu_{S}$ and $\mu_{B}$: $\tilde\gamma_{B}=\partial_{e} \mu_{B}(e)$ and $\tilde\gamma_{S}=\partial_{e} \mu_{S}(e)\,$.

 With $\gamma_{S}$ and $\gamma_{B}\,$, it is now possible from \eqref{BS-u} to compute the velocity anywhere.
-We recall that the tangential velocity is discontinuous at the water-air interface (see the discussion below \eqref{vortex-stream}).
+We recall that the tangential velocity is discontinuous at the water-air interface.
 We can thus assume that the free surface is moving as

 with a parameter $\alpha\in [0,1]\,$.
-Of course, by continuity of the normal component, the evolution of the free surface does not depend on the choice of $\alpha\,.$ It is however an interesting parameter from a numerical point of view.
-The choice of $\alpha$ can, for example, allow us to vary the resolution at the tip of a breaking wave.
+By continuity of the normal component, the evolution of the free surface does not depend on the choice of $\alpha\,.$ It is however an interesting parameter from a numerical point of view.
+It controls the distribution of points on the interface.
+A choice of $\alpha$ can, for example, allow us to vary the resolution in space.
+In practice, we found that $\alpha=1$ efficiently concentrates computational points near the tip of a breaking wave.